 4. If you’re craving sweets, book a table at the W Café in the W Doha Hotel.
 The café’s charming, colorful and kitsch décor, like something out of a storybook, makes it the perfect place to host a girly tea party.
-But more importantly, it sells some of the most divine cupcakes in town.
+But more importantly, it sells some of the most divine cupcakes.
 You might just melt in your chair.

 5. You may think we’re joking when you read this suggestion, but believe us we’re not: Order delivery from McDonald’s, KFC or Burger King.
 The keyword here is delivery.
 Only in the Gulf can you get American fast food delivered right to your doorstep by a guy on a motorbike.
 So go ahead and spoil your diet.

 What is the best way to see Doha in one day?

 The best way to see Doha in one day is to begin by heading straight to the Museum of Islamic Art, the country’s finest museum and most exalted cultural project.
 Designed by architecture genius I.M.
 Pei, the museum’s unique geometric exterior makes a stunning background for a family photo, and inside you can explore ancient artifacts from throughout the Middle East, Central Asia and Turkey.
 This is also the best place to catch a leisurely and satisfying breakfast or early lunch, and the museum’s café offers a picturesque view of the surrounding grounds and park.